-Only high level tasks are represented in Figure 1.
-This mapping is producing the initial representation of tasks which are relevant for the target application.
-For the sake of simplicity, we will focus on the task "Record order" represented in Fig. 3.
+This mapping is producing the initial representation of tasks that are relevant for the target application.
+For the sake of simplicity, we will focus on the task "New order" represented in Fig. 3.
 The task goal is to record new orders submitted by clients.

-B. The Data model
+A. The Data model

 The data model is capturing representations of domain objects (entities), relationships between domain objects and domain object attributes.
-The conceptual data model is depicted in Figure 2 according to an entity-relationshipattribute (ERA) formalism produced by the DB-MAIN tool [3].
+The conceptual data model is depicted in Figure 2 according to an entity-relationship-attribute (ERA) formalism produced by the DB-MAIN tool [4].
 This formalism has been chosen for its expressiveness in representing relations and its capabilities to output both a SQL and XML specifications of the model.